Azure/azure-sdk-for-java/sdk/appconfiguration/azure-spring-cloud-feature-management/README.md

 # Spring Cloud for Azure feature management client library for Java

-## Key concepts

-### Feature Management
+## Feature Management

-Feature flags provide a way for Spring Boot applications to turn features on or off dynamically.
+The Azure Spring Cloud Feature Management library enables developers to use feature flags and dynamic features inside of their Spring Boot applications.
+Feature flags can be used to turn features on or off dynamically.
 Developers can use feature flags in simple use cases like conditional statement to more advanced scenarios like conditionally adding routes.
-Feature Flags are not dependent of any spring-cloud-azure dependencies, but may be used in conjunction with spring-cloud-azure-appconfiguration-config.
+Dynamic features can be used to select different variants of a feature's configuration based off of some state.
+Feature flags and dynamic features are not dependent of any azure-spring-cloud dependencies, but may be used in conjunction with azure-spring-cloud-appconfiguration-config.

 Here are some of the benefits of using this library: